operator-playground-io/elastic-cloud-operator/tutorials/create_elastic_search_cluster_instance.md

 ```

-It may take up to a few minutes until all the resources are created and the cluster is ready for use.
-Status should be `running` and READY should be `1/1` .
+It may take up to a few minutes until all the resources are created and the cluster is ready for use. `STATUS` should be `Running` and `READY` should be `1/1` .

 *  Execute below command to check the health of current ElasticSearch Cluster